-There's almost always crowds of locals waiting for a table at this popular tavern tucked away on the north side of the island by Agios Sostis Beach.
+There's almost always crowds of locals waiting for a table at this popular tavern tucked away on the north side of the island within walking distance from Agios Sostis Beach.
 While they don't take reservations, Varamili promises the Greek/Mediterranean food is worth the wait—especially the steaks cooked outdoors in a traditional oven.

 This funky beach restaurant and bar is the perfect family-friendly spot for a late lunch that'll lead you right into a dreamy sunset watch over Agios Ioannis Beach.
 "It's not hectic," Varamili tells us, "and it's a great place to relax for the whole day."
 The menu zeroes in on Greek food, with some international flair in the form of crab, salmon, shrimp, tuna and veggie maki rolls.